haricane8133/aldax/README.md

 ## Aldax chord Syntax

+In your score, for chords alone, you can use Aldax's easy syntax.
+You are free to use the rest of Alda features in your score too

-Each chord within the Aldax code file, is represented in the following format
+Each chord within the Aldax score, is represented in the following format

 alda-code/chord(inversion)/alda-code

-* alda-code and inversion are optional.
-It is good to note that pure Alda provides you with more flexibility
+* alda-code and inversion are optional
-* Aldax provides you with an easy abstraction for chords
 * "chord" contains a capital letter denoting the chord tonic, followed by #, b, 7, etc. to specify the actual chord.
-Have a look at the chords supported for knowing what to use
+Have a look at the Chords Notation below for knowing what to use
-* For each chord, you can optionally specify an "inversion" in brackets (1-4)
+* For each chord, you can optionally specify an "inversion" in brackets (1-4), to invert the chord.
+Aldax keeps the resultant chord's root at the current Octave and the rest of the notes follow after it
-* The 1st <alda-code-optional> is prefixed to every note in the chord and the 2nd is suffixed to every note in the chord.
-You may use the 2nd <alda-code-optional> to specify the duration of every note played
+* The 1st <alda-code> is prefixed to every note in the chord and the 2nd one is suffixed to every note in the chord.
+For instance, you may use the 2nd <alda-code> to specify the duration of every note played. (see the song examples in the [/examples](https://github.com/haricane8133/aldax/tree/master/examples) folder)

+Note
+1. You need a space to separate two chords or a chord from some other Alda code
-Note: YOU NEED TO USE CAPITALS FOR THE "CHORD".
-SEE THE EXAMPLES TO KNOW HOW
+2. YOU NEED TO USE CAPITALS FOR THE "CHORD".
+SEE THE CHORD NOTATION and VOICINGS BELOW TO KNOW HOW

 The chord types supported here are major, minor, dominant 7th, major 7th, minor 7th, diminished, diminished 7th, augmented, suspended 2 and suspended 4.
 If you want more chords, then you are probably an expert who can tackle Alda directly XD

-## Examples
+## Chord Notation

-### Chords
 * Major        : CM, D#
 * Minor        : Am, Bbm
 * Dominant 7th : G7, D7